betsegaw/build-in-container/README.md

 9. If you push the image `yourname/yourproject-build` to the docker hub, then people will be able to clone your repository and the simply run `./build yourname/yourproject-build` and it should work like magic

+NOTE: Windows & OS X users might have to run the following command if your build involves writing a symbolic link

+    VBoxManage setextradata VM_NAME VBoxInternal2/SharedFoldersEnableSymlinksCreate/SHARE_NAME 1